mozilla/network-pulse-api/README.md

 **If you're on Windows:** you will need to Create a super user by running `pipenv run python manage.py createsuperuser`

 `inv setup` takes care of installing the project's dependencies, copying environment variables, creating a superuser when possible and generating fake data.
-When it's done, do `inv runserver` to start your local server.
+When it's done, follow the instructions.
+To start your local server, run `inv runserver`.

 You can get a full list of inv commands by running `inv -l`.